Interference alignment for the MIMO interference channel: Sufficient conditions

-On the other hand, suppose that $K$ is even.
-If, in addition, $d$ is even, we choose the term of each incidence relation in which the transmitter's Grassmannian has partition $(d/2)^d$, with the exception that when the transmitter's index $j$ is even and the transmitter's index~$i$ is equal to $j+1$ or $j+2$, modulo $K$, the transmitter has $d^{d/2}$.
+Suppose now that $K$ is even and $d$ is also even.
+We choose the term of each incidence relation as follows (schematically depicted in Fig.~\ref{f:SchematicPartitions}).
+The transmitter's Grassmannian has partition $(d/2)^d$, with the exception that when the transmitter's index $j$ is even and the transmitter's index~$i$ is equal to $j+1$ or $j+2$, modulo $K$, the transmitter has $d^{d/2}$.
 In either case, the receiver's partitions are the same.
 For each receiver, we have the product of $K-2$ copies of $d^{d/2}$ and one $(d/2)^d$.
 The product of $d^{d/2}$ with itself has a non-zero coefficient in front of $d^d$.
 Then, the product of $(K-2)/2$ copies of $d^d$ with $(d/2)^d$ has a non-zero coefficient in front of $(d(K-1)/2)^d$, using our assumption that $N-d \geq d(k-1)/2$.
 At a transmitter with odd index, we are evaluating the product of $K-1$ copies of $(d/2)^{d}$, yielding a non-zero coefficient in front of $(d(K-1)/2)^d$.
 At an even index, it is similar except two of these copies are replaced by $d^{d/2}$, which themselves multiply to $d^d$, and we get the same result.

 Finally, when $K$ is even and $d$ is odd, the proof is similar, except that since $d/2$ is not an integer, we have to round it up or down each time it is used.
 In particular, for the factor corresponding to the incidence relation between the $i$th receiver and $j$th transmitter, we use the same partitions above except that we round down $d/2$ in the transmitter's partition when $i-j$ is even and round up when $i-j$ is odd.
 Of course, this causes $d/2$ in the receiver's partition to round in the opposite direction.
-Overall, for each Grassmannian we've rounded up half the time and down half the time and the product works out as above. \end{IEEEproof}
+Overall, for each Grassmannian we have rounded up half the time and down half the time and the product works out as above. \end{IEEEproof}

+The assumption of a symmetric alignment problem was crucial in being able to choose rectangular Schubert classes in the proof of Theorem~\ref{t:symmetric}.
+The difficulty of generalizing this proof to non-symmetric problems is to find Schubert cycles whose product is provably positive, and unlike the symmetric case, rectangular partitions may not suffice in general.